AZCamb/bud-e/README.md

 ---

-Built with ❤️ for the future of education.
+Built with ❤️ for the future of human-AI interaction.